 We had the pleasure to work with incredible vendors Mis Tacones, The Big Elephant Kitchen, and Mija Mija.
 And we had incredible suppot from intern Maria Saldaña, who conducted interviews with each of the vendors for a publication we produced concurrent with the festival.

 Building the food shack, two days before the opening of the festival.

 I run a small imprint called Sunday Painter Press with my collaborator Roz Crews.
 SPP is an experimental press dedicated to the creation of books as a product of collaborative and socially engaged art.
 Each publication we create is a site, an outcome, a punctuation mark.

-The Columbia River Artist in Residence Program is an artist residency for prisoners at the Columbia River Correctional Institution, a minimum security prison within the Portland city limits.
+I currently help co-direct the Columbia River Artist in Residence Program, an artist residency for prisoners at the Columbia River Correctional Institution, a minimum security prison within the Portland city limits.
 I am one of a team that helps to faciliate this residency, which we have created in collaboration with prisoners who currently reside at CRCI.
 We hoped that through the creation of a formal residency, including visiting artist lectures, workshops, group critiques, collaborative projects, and an art library, we would be able to carve out a space to talk about contemporary art, and the many creative facets of an artists practice.

 You can find more info about the project here.

 I often like to make a publication as the center, or end result, of a project.
 I think books and publications have a great way of facilitating collaboration.
 They let individuals contribute just as equally as groups.
 They imply narrative.
 They carry photographs, documentation, and text.
 They are distributable and not necessarily precious.